 Once data has been collected, analyzed, and interpreted, the next course of action is using the information in meaningful ways.
 That is, ensuring that organizations have empowered relevant departments to use, correct, and improve areas suggested by CPM metrics.

 In the era of business management intelligence, it’s important that corporations embrace processes automation.
 Here are some of the benefits of adopting a CPM solution.

-Performance management software has smart dashboards which contain every measurable metric a management team may need to use in its decision-making.
-However, the detail is not in the variety.
+Performance management software has smart dashboards that contain every measurable metric a management team may need to use in its decision-making.
+However, the advantage is not in the variety.
 It’s in the ability to read and use data as changes happen in real-time across all parts of the organization.

 The tools have the intelligence to gather, group, and combine data from multiple sources, be it departments, spreadsheets, or even companies.

-One significant advantage of CPM is the integration of tools like what-if models.
-For instance, the model empowers managers to mitigate risks and make informed decisions based on the simulation of the best-worst case scenarios.
+One significant advantage of CPM is the integration of tools such as what-if models.
+For instance, the model empowers managers to mitigate risks and make informed decisions based on the simulation of the best- and worst-case scenarios.

 Performance management tools enable managers to have ease of access to information while still fostering accuracy and quality.

-CPM tools are not only locally integrated but also cloud connected to allows all users to stay in sync across all departments.
+CPM tools are not only locally integrated but also cloud-connected to allow all users to stay in sync across all departments.